UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 1. Modeling of a quantum workflow implementing [Simon's algorithm](https://qiskit.org/textbook/ch-algorithms/simon.html) using the Quantum Modeling Extension (QuantME).

-2. Transformation of the modeled quantum workflow to a native BPMN workflow using QuantME replacement models (QRMs), retaining the workflow portability between different BPMN engines.
+2. Transformation of the modeled quantum workflow to a native BPMN workflow using QuantME Replacement Models (QRMs), retaining the workflow portability between different BPMN engines.

 3. Self-contained packaging of the native BPMN workflow model together with deployment models for all required services to enable the transmission of only a single archive into the target environment.